heig-vd-dai-course/heig-vd-dai-course/12-java-tcp-programming/COURSE_MATERIAL.md

 In the next chapter, you will learn the following topics:

 - Java UDP programming
-  - How does UDP work?
   - How does it compare to TCP?
-  - How to create UDP network applications
-  - How to make usage of UDP specificities to create efficient network applications
+  - How to create efficient UDP network applications
-  - Implement the _"Temperature monitoring"_ application using UDP
+  - Implement the _"Temperature monitoring"_ application using UDP (optional)

 ## Additional resources